 In the "Catalog images" section of a writing opened in the "Text editing" view, it is possible to attach an image dragged from the "Particular browsing" view.
 From the view being open in another window, that is.
 Alternatively, of course, you can also use the "Attach catalog image" function.

 In the adequates view, a single opened adequate approves images dragged from the particular browsing view.
 From the view being open in another window, that is.
 Alternatively, of course, you can also use the "Add image particular" function.
-Individual items of an adequate can be moved from an adequate to another, but adequates can be moved between adequatesets by dradding an adequate from its name and dropping it over the list of adequates of another adequateset.
+Items in an adequate can be moved from one adequate to another by dropping an adequate item on the target adequate in the table listing them.
+Adequates can be moved from one adequate set to another by opening the adequate set and dropping an adequate over adequate set drop-down list.

 With all the accumulation of all kinds of ready-made content and potential use, it can be a little difficult to remember or decide what was still in progress or about to be taken up, despite all the naming and organising.
 In the case of images, the particularbrowsing view has already offered the possibility to list only those images that are not yet used anywhere, and for writings etc., it was possible to choose whether something was participating or not.